flexcyon/docs-en/docs/en/Styling/Style-Settings/Others/index.md

 > The ASCII art string needs to be escaped for CSS to render it, line breaks are
 > escaped as `\a` and `\` is escaped as `\\`

+It is highly recommended to use a CSS snippet to manage and configure individual ASCII art.

+An example can be [found here](https://github.com/bladeacer/obsi-snip-coll/blob/main/snippets/flexcyon/new-tab/tree-ascii.md).

 #### ASCII art font size limit

 CSS Variable(s) targeted: `var(--flexcyon-ascii-max-font-size)`